Morocco Details

 -

-We will meet on (date and time) via Google Meet.
+We will meet via Google Meet two months prior to the trip.
 This is a time to meet everyone and to answer any questions you have about the tour .

 You will also receive an email and calendar invite for this online meeting.